realbadidas/Arma-Remote-Code-Executor/README.md

 # For Developers
 This is built in VS2019 (vc-142) using the <a href=https://github.com/ipkn/crow>crow webserver</a>, the boost library from nuget (vc141, version 1.69 (all above 1.69 will cause compiler issues)) It also uses the openssl-vc142 package from nuget for https support for crow.

-If you have knowledge in linux development, please help me :3

 # Config File
 The Config File is pretty self explanatory